omarboukhris/GrammarParser/README.md

 //...
 someHeader -> s:complexNodeToConvert theRestofit | '' //...
 ```
-This is mainly to catch strings that regexs can't.
+This is mainly to catch strings that regexs can't, like nested template declaration in C++ as an example.

 ## Under the hood